-The City of Nicoya shut down construction of an illegal ranch in Playa Garza’s maritime zone three times on a parcel of land that U.S. citizen David Mark is trying to register has his.,
+The City of Nicoya shut down construction of an illegal ranch in Playa Garza’s maritime zone three times on a parcel of land that U.S. citizen David Mark Lesman is trying to register as his.

-The last time was Wednesday when engineer Josué Ruiz told workers that he would be back with police, according to the official.
+The last time was Wednesday when engineer Josué Ruiz told workers that he would be back with police if he found them building again, according to the official.

 The Maritime Zone Law (ZMT) No.6043 states that no one can build on the 50 meters of public beach.
 The Voice of Guanacaste has a copy of the city files showing that part of Lesman’s ranch and fence are located in the public zone.

 The law requires the city to demolish any constriction in the ZMT that was built without proper permits, but the local government still hasn’t done so.
 The department in charge of the ZMT hasn’t issued a demolition order.

 Article 13.
 Authorities of the corresponding jurisdictions and respective municipalities will proceed, previously notifying if necessary, with the eviction of the offenders and the destruction or demolition of the construction, remodeling or installations.

 This newspaper had interviews with the construction department maritime zone department on Tuesday last week in order to ask about the reasons why the law hadn’t been applied.